Caregiver Support Group Facilitator

-We are mindful of the importance of social distancing and the role we play in our communities to protect the health of our clients, employees and their families during COVID-19.
-We have therefore suspended the Society's in-person activities and volunteer engagement program for the next while - this includes Minds in Motion®, support groups and other education.
+We are mindful of the importance of social distancing and the role we play in our communities to protect the health of our clients, employees, volunteers and their families.
+We recently reopened in-person programs along with the associated volunteer opportunities.
+In-person volunteers are required to provide proof of vaccination; wearing a mask is optional.

 “As a caregiver, it is very challenging to even know where to begin.
 The Alzheimer Society not only opened doors for me, it gave me a new lease on life.
 I am no longer a lonely traveler, but have connected with others with similar experiences and continue to learn on my journey.”

 Caregiver Support Group Facilitators create a safe and open space for caregivers caring for people with dementia to share their concerns and solutions.
 When needed, Support Group facilitators offer information to support caregivers in their decision-making.
 Facilitators are people with discretion, empathy, strong listening skills, and a belief in the capacity of peers to help one another.

 We require a minimum one year commitment from Support Group Facilitators.
 Facilitators receive thorough training and establish a trust with their group that is important to the well-being of group members.
 Groups are held once a month and a time commitment of 3 to 6 hours per month is needed.